Several basic accommodations are provided by our office regarding tests. They are:

 You have the following options available if you qualify for testing accommodations:

-If testing services are needed through the Office of Accessibility, students should request a test through the STARS website, Alternative Testing tab, four business days prior to the test.
+• If testing services are needed through the Office of Accessibility, students should request a test through STARS, Alternative Testing tab, four business days prior to the test.

 The following is not an all-inclusive list.